dfparker2002/osgi-service-monitor/README.md

 ## Introduction

-The OSGi Service Monitor is a bundle aimed at aiding engineers to keep track of the (likely external) services they depend on.
+The OSGi Service Monitor is a bundle aimed at aiding engineers in the tracking of (likely external) services they depend on.
 The OSGi Service Monitor provides:

 1. A service signature for monitors -- responsible for polling
 2. A service signature for delivery agents -- responsible for responding to sequential, unsuccessful poll attempts